Class GlopParameters

 getObjectiveUpperLimit

-public double getObjectiveUpperLimit()optional double objective_upper_limit = 41 [default = inf];
+public double getObjectiveUpperLimit()optional double objective_upper_limit = 41 [default = inf];- Specified by:

 - The objectiveUpperLimit.